 5. Under Choose a Recovery Point, select the same point in time for which the screenshot failed.

-6. Finally, after confirming the information is correct, click START RESTORE.
+6. After confirming the information is correct, click START RESTORE.

-2. After confirming the resources and storage controller, start the virtual machine: Start VM.
+8. After confirming the resources and storage controller, start the virtual machine: by clicking Start VM.

 - Failed screenshot with "BOOTMGR is compressed"